shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

     - Focus only on the most successful approaches, which are based on "late interaction" mechanisms.
     - Enumerate popular multimodal LLM architectures and models, such as LLaVA
     - Capabilities and limitations
-- Use an image from the research showing the architecture of a text-image multimodal LLM
+- Add an image from the research showing the architecture of a text-image multimodal LLM
 - Discussion of how it can be expanded to other modalities, such as PDF documents, audio, or video:
     - Popular models
     - Capabilities and limitations